Categories

 In order to improve GI tract motility (the ability to move fecal material through the GI tract), get your kitty moving.
 Regular exercise and playtime helps the digestive system and reduce stagnation.
 Some cats enjoy following their owners around the house and are more active.
 Others need enticed–or bribed–with treats, toys to bat around, strings to chase, etc.

 Thirdly, you may need to add some fiber to the diet.
+Even cats who eat a raw diet may not be getting enough fiber.
 Simply adding 1/4-1/2 teaspoon of natural psyllium husk to your cat’s food, along with a little extra water, can be just what the body needs to push material through the bowel.
 I don’t recommend using a flavored fiber product because many cats are picky when it comes to flavors and scents.
-Alternatively, adding 1/4 teaspoon of cooked pumpkin to your cat’s food is another great way to get a little natural fiber into the GI tract.
+Alternatively, adding 1/4-1/2 teaspoon of cooked pumpkin or other squash, minced dark leafy greens, inulin or acacia fiber to your cat’s food is another great way to get a little natural fiber into the GI tract.

 Other products like coconut oil, a petroleum-free hairball remedy, and even aloe vera juice can act as natural laxatives.
 Try mixing in 1/4-1/2 teaspoon of coconut oil or aloe vera juice into your cat’s food.
 Or you can try mixing these with baby food and offering as a treat.